Spider plants are known for being low maintenance, adaptable and frankly, downright hard to kill!

 Spider Plant Varieties to Consider

 Not all spider plants are the same!
-There are a few different varieties and they each have their own unique flair.
+There are a few different varieties and they each have their own uniqueness.

 These are some of the most popular choices: